edgedb/easy-edgedb/chapter11/index.md

 ## Time to practice

-1. How would you write a function called `lucy()` that just returns all the `NPC` types matching the name 'Lucy Westenra'?
+1. How would you write a function called `get_lucies()` that just returns all the `Person` types matching the name 'Lucy Westenra'?

 2. How would you write a function that takes two strings and returns `Person` objects with names that match each string?